deckhouse/virtualization/docs/USER_GUIDE.md

 VM cloning is performed using the VirtualMachineOperation resource with the `Clone` operation type.

-{{< alert level="warning">}}
-Before cloning, the source VM must be [powered off](#vm-start-and-state-management-policy).
-It is recommended to set the `.spec.runPolicy: AlwaysOff` parameter in the configuration of the VM being cloned if you want to prevent the VM clone from starting automatically.
-This is because the clone inherits the behaviour of the parent VM.
-{{< /alert >}}

 Before cloning, you need to prepare the guest OS to avoid conflicts with unique identifiers and network settings.

 Linux: